thirdweb-example/yeet-or-jeet/README.md

-# Yeet or Jeet
+# This is the b/era

-A DeFi trading assistant powered by AI that helps you make informed decisions about when to buy (Yeet) or sell (Jeet) tokens on Berachain.
+A DeFi trading assistant powered by AI that helps you make informed decisions about when to buy (DCA IN) or sell DCA OUT) tokens on Berachain.

 ## Features